reframejs/reframe/readme.md

 - **Code splitting**
   <br/>
   Every page loads two scripts:
-  A script that is shared and cached accross all pages (which includes common code such as React and polyfills) and a another script that includes the React components of the page.
+  One script that is shared and cached accross all pages (which includes common code such as React and polyfills) and a second script that includes the React components of the page.
   This means that a KB-heavy page won't affect the KB-size of the other pages.
 - **Optimal HTTP caching**
   <br/>
-  Every dynamic server response is cached with a Etag header, and every static server response is indefinitely cached.
+  Every dynamic server response is cached with a ETag header, and every static server response is indefinitely cached.
   (Static assets are served under hashed URLs with the `Cache-Control` header set to `immutable` and `max-age`'s maximum value.)
 - **DOM-static pages**